trothr/blog/sir.santa/2018/05/shared-sys.md

 A long, long time ago (but I can still remember), we had this idea for shared operating systems among virtual machines.
-Idea nuthin, it was reality.
+Idea nuthin!
+It was reality!
 It was beautiful.
 It was flawed.

 The basic idea was sound, remains sound, and is sound for the current trends in virtualization (containers versus full machines).